aneldev/dyna-ui-tooltip/README.md

 ```
 interface IDynaTooltipProps {
 	style?: EStyle;         // null for NONE style for custom style
 	color?: EColor;         // null for NONE color for custom color
+	enabled?: boolean;      // false to disable and no show tooltip of hover
 	children: any;          // the content you want to have tooltip
 	tooltipContent: any;    // the tooltip content, can be also react component
 	tooltipDirection?: ETooltipDirection;
 	_debug_doNotHide?: boolean; // set this to true to do not hide is and style it easier
 }